The Truth at Last

-- Sir David Maxwell-Fyfe: Sir David Maxwell Fyfe (later Viscount Kilmuir) was a British prosecutor at the Tribunal and was later instrumental in drafting the European Convention of Human Rights - and later still Solicitor General, Attorney General, Home Secretary and Lord High Chancellor of Great Britain.
+- Sir David Maxwell Fyfe (later Viscount Kilmuir): A British prosecutor at the Tribunal who was later instrumental in drafting the European Convention of Human Rights - and later still Solicitor General, Attorney General, Home Secretary and Lord High Chancellor of Great Britain.

-- Flottenrichter Kranzbuehler: Otto Kranzbühler was German Naval Fleet Judge-Advocate, (Flottenrichter in German).
+- Flottenrichter Kranzbuehler: German Naval Fleet Judge-Advocate, (Flottenrichter in German).
 He was appointed to defend Grand Admiral Karl Dönitz and, it has to be said, made an extremely good job of it.

-- Major Elwyn Jones: Frederick Elwyn Jones, later Baron Elwyn-Jones, was a junior British Counsel at the Tribunal.
+- Major Elwyn Jones (later Baron Elwyn-Jones): A junior British Counsel at the Tribunal.
 He later led the prosecution of the "Moors Murderers" Ian Brady and Myra Hindley.

 Lemp had been the Commander of U-30 at the time Athenia had been sunk.
 He could not be questioned as he had died during the capture of U-110 on 9 May 1941.
 The submarine had been forced to the surface by depth charges fired by HMS Bulldog, HMS Broadway and HMS Aubretia.
 There are differing views of what happened to him.
 German survivors alleged that he was shot whilst swimming back to the submarine but he may have simply drowned.
 What is clear is that he had ordered the crew to abandon ship when he thought that the submarine would be rammed by HMS Bulldog but she veered away at the last minute.
 Lemp then tried to get back to destroy key equipment.